GGAlanSmithee/css-objectifier/README.md

-# css-objectifier
+# cs

-## WIP - Marcus var är du ???!!
-creates javascript ojects from a css style sheet
+creates javascript ojects from a css stylesheet